 Let me ask you to specify this.

-Uh they perfect the technique, they tested in one area, but they've already got the same thing working in other areas.
+They test it in one area, but they've already got the same thing working in other areas.

-And and I believe they've developed a certain psychological regime, which is probably analogous to what one uses to interrogate.
+And I believe they've developed a certain psychological regime, which is probably analogous to what one uses to interrogate.

 Islamic descent.

-The only thing is here they have to generate more than just a few bombs and trains, because in order to be terrorists, they have to do something worse than 911.
+The only thing is here they have to generate more than just a few bombs and trains because in order to be terrorists, they have to do something worse than 911.

 And it also may provoke a reaction they don't want in that area where the atrocity was committed.

-So my my feeling is that yes, they are working on young Americans, and there's one in this British thing that evidently is not of Islamic extraction.
+And there's one in this British thing that evidently is not of Islamic extraction.

 I just understood he was from Jamaica, and I don't know.